Titolo

 Platform Setting

-INFOCERT will take care of configuring the customized INFOCERT PARTNER PLATFORM for each customer, to ensure simple and fast use.
+Tinexta Infocert will take care of configuring the customized InfoCert Partner Platform for each customer, to ensure simple and fast use.

 The configuration consists of: